Microsoft Office 365 security best practices for business

 Employ MIP to lock down sensitive information and allow access to less important data.
 Office 365 lets you label sensitive information such as personally identifiable information (PII) and financial records.
 These labels enforce tools to keep sensitive data secure, such as encryption or watermarking.

-DLP also allows you to track data movements and prevent data from leaving organizational boundaries.
+DLP also allows you to track data movements and prevent data leaving organizational boundaries.
 This makes it easier to work remotely without creating additional data loss risks.

 8. Check compliance and security scores